This post was last updated on March 21st, 2023 at 05:36 pm

-Marsaxlokk is a tiny but beautiful and traditional village in the south-eastern part of Malta that you must absolutely visit.
+Marsaxlokk is a tiny but beautiful and traditional village in the south-eastern part of Malta that you must visit.
 You may have heard it before, due to its famous Sunday Market but to be honest with you, I found the market quite disappointing.

 I highly recommend though to visit Marsaxlokk and to have a relaxing Sunday lunch and watch the colorful “eyed” painted boats.